Referral and resubmission for research degrees

 Supervision during the referral period

-A meeting (or equivalent) around the mid-point of the referral period (e.g. around 9 to 12 month point for doctoral PGRs) if the thesis has not been resubmitted.
+- A meeting (or equivalent) around the mid-point of the referral period (eg around nine to 12 month point for doctoral PGRs) if the thesis has not been resubmitted.

 - You can track the process of the workflow via the status box in GRAD

-The referral period begins from the date the Report and Notes for Guidance are issued following approval by the Examinations Group and the deadline will be included in the GRAD notification/letter from PGR & Operations which is sent with your report and notes for guidance.
+The referral period begins from the date the Report and Notes for Guidance are issued following approval by the Progression and Examinations Group and the deadline will be included in the GRAD notification from DCO which is sent with your Report and Notes for Guidance.
 This is the maximum time limit for resubmission and you may resubmit at any point in the referral period, once the amendments have been made and your thesis is ready for resubmission.
-The thesis must be resubmitted for examination to PGR&O in soft bound format.
+The thesis must be resubmitted for examination to GRAD.
 Your resubmission must not be sent directly to your examiners.

-You must submit, alongside your resubmitted thesis, a summary of how your revised thesis has responded to changes listed by your examiners in the Notes for Guidance.
+You must upload to GRAD, alongside your resubmitted thesis, a summary of how your revised thesis has responded to changes listed by your examiners in the Notes for Guidance.
 This will assist the examiners when considering your resubmitted thesis.
-Sufficient detail, with examples, should be included to clearly show how and where you have responded to the examiners concerns.
-Please see our Guidance document for referred PGRs for more detailed information about the resubmission process.